The Teriyaki Glaze That Actually Sticks — Chicken, Asparagus & Scallion Rice

 Teriyaki

-- 2 whole Chicken Breast
+- 2 Chicken Breast

 - 3 tbsp Soy Sauce